-From 25th September 2017 until the spring of 2019, the museum exhibition areas on the first floor will be closed to the public due to renovations.
+From 25th September 2017, the museum exhibition areas on the first floor will be closed to the public due to renovations.
 This also includes the collections related to the history of Bologna ( part of the Etruscan Bologna, Bologna Gallic and Roman Bologna sections), the Verucchio Room the Gipsoteca and Greek, Etruscan and Italic and Roman collections.
 The Prehistoric reopens from 29th November 2018 together with the Etruscan Bologna part.The Egyptian collection will be open to visitors without limitations, as will the lapidarium, located between the atrium and the Museum Courtyard.
 The reduced admission fee will be €3.00.

 The Civic Archaeological Museum, one of the city's most prestigious institutions, is located in the 15th century Palazzo Galvani, located in the city centre, just a few steps from Piazza Maggiore.
 Open to the public since 1881, it hosts the ancient University Museum's rich archaeological collections thanks to the donation of painter Pelagio Palagi and from the excavations conducted in Bologna and the region between the late 19th and early 20th century.
 It is one of the most important Italian collections and is highly representative of local history, from prehistoric to Roman times.
 Its Egyptian collection is the third largest in Italy.

 Among the historical collections of the Museum, the Egyptian collection stands out as being the most important one in Europe, which preserves the precious reliefs from the tomb of Horemheb to Saqqara.
 Also noteworthy are the Etruscan-Italic collection, the Roman collection and the Greek collection: the latter preserves the marble head of the Athena Lemnia, a copy of the Augustan age of the bronze statue of Fidia, which stood at the entrance to the Acropolis of Athens in the 5th century BC.